Phillip D. Robinson, FACHE

 President, Lankenau Medical Center

-Most recently, Robinson served as a managing director with the consulting firm Hunter Partners, working with major health care organizations throughout the country to enhance their operations.
-His prior executive positions with large hospital systems include serving as CEO of St. Joseph Medical Center, a 792-bed acute care teaching hospital in Houston, Texas, as well as CEO of two HCA health care hospitals in Texas and in Florida, including the HCA's flagship, JFK Medical Center in Palm Beach County Florida.
-Additionally, he served as the hospital director of the Ocshner Foundation Hospital in New Orleans and held numerous executive roles at the Methodist Hospital System in Houston, where he began his career.
+Prior to joining Lankenau Medical Center, Robinson served as a Managing Director with the consulting firm Hunter Partners, initially joining Lankenau as its Interim President through this consulting firm.
+His prior executive positions include serving as CEO of St. Joseph Medical Center, a 792-bed physician owned acute care teaching hospital in Houston, Texas, and the COO of Hospital Partners of America.
+He also served as CEO of two HCA Healthcare hospitals in Texas and in Florida, including HCA's flagship, JFK Medical Center in Palm Beach County Florida.
+Additionally, he served as the Hospital Director of the Ocshner Foundation Hospital in New Orleans and held numerous senior executive roles at The Methodist Hospital System in Houston (now Houston Methodist), where he began his career.